Ranger of Windsor Great Park: Role

 The Ranger's role is to guide the direction and overall operations of the Park.
 The former ranger (Prince Philip) had tried to make it more open to the public, more sustainable, and to keep it going for future generations.
-In an interview for the BBC TV programme The Queen's Castle he gave a tour of the Park, explained his thoughts and actions in making decisions to open the Farm Shop, cut down trees, move various facilities, and to open up the park to deer as well as people.
+In an interview for the BBC TV programme The Queen's Castle he gave a tour of the Park, explaining his thoughts and actions in making decisions to open the Farm Shop, cut down trees, move various facilities, and to open up the park to deer as well as people.